TasFoma/Leetcode/Easy Collection/Array/Remove Duplicates from Sorted Array.md

 A non-decreasing array of `nums' is given.
 Remove duplicates so that each unique element occurs only once.
 The relative order of the elements must be preserved.
 Return the number of unique elements `k`.

 Modify the `nums' array so that the first `k` elements contain unique elements.

-## Перевод для тех, кто плохо знает английский:
-Дан отсортированный по неубыванию массив `nums`. Удалите дубликаты так, чтобы каждый уникальный элемент встречался только один раз.
-Относительный порядок элементов должен сохраниться. Верните количество уникальных элементов `k`.

-Измените массив `nums` так, чтобы первые `k` элементов содержали уникальные элементы.

 ## Пример
 **Ввод:** `nums = [1,1,2]`